telefonicaid/fiware-orion/doc/manuals/devel/README.md

 This library contains a vector of the type `JsonRequest`, that defines how to parse the different requests.
 The function `jsonTreat()` picks the parsing method and `jsonParse()` takes care of the parsing, with help from the Boost property_tree library.

-See detailed explanation of the V2 JSON parse implementation in its [dedicated document](jsonParse.md).
+See detailed explanation of the V1 JSON parse implementation in its [dedicated document](jsonParse.md).

 [Top](#top)

 ## src/lib/jsonParseV2/
 This is where the newer NGSIv2 request payloads are parsed, using DOM.
-The [library rapidjson](http://rapidjson.org/) is used to parse the JSON payload, while the purpose of **jsonParseV2** (apart from invoking rapidjson) is to build a tree of objects representing the JSON payload.
+The [rapidjson](http://rapidjson.org/) library is used to parse the JSON payload, while the purpose of **jsonParseV2** (apart from invoking rapidjson) is to build a tree of objects representing the JSON payload.

 Especially important is the function `jsonRequestTreat()` that basically is a switch that calls the different parsing routines depending on the type of the payload.